+ATPE believes that education is a profession and that educational professionals should be compensated in a manner that reflects the professional nature of the field.
 ATPE supports a career compensation and benefits package for all certified, licensed, and contracted public school employees that mandates competitive salaries that are equal to or greater than the national average and competitive with private industry.
 The state program should include a minimum salary schedule that provides for annual increases to recognize longevity in the profession.